sempare/sempare-delphi-streams/README.md

 ## Memory management

-As mentioned in Map(), you need to remember that you are responsible for any memory allocation during Map() or Apply(), or other function/procedure calls.
+As mentioned in the discussion on Map() - you need to remember that you are responsible for any memory allocation during Map() or Apply(), or other function/procedure calls.

 The implementation has used Delphi interfaces to free up any resources automatically so you can focus on your own resources.